ministryofjustice/analytics-platform-ops/README.md

 **You must have valid AWS credentials in [`~/.aws/credentials`](http://docs.aws.amazon.com/amazonswf/latest/awsrbflowguide/set-up-creds.html)**

+For a new or existing environment:
 ```
 # Enter platform Terraform resources directory
 cd infra/terraform/platform

-# Initialize remote state and pull required modules (check the env variable is still set from earlier on)
+# Save into .terraform the remote state and required modules (check the env variable is still set from earlier on)
 terraform init -backend-config "bucket=$TERRAFORM_STATE_BUCKET_NAME"

+# Note about switching backend:
+#   If you want to switch to run terraform on another platform, and therefore switch remote state backend, you'll need to delete your local .terraform/terraform.tfstate before running the `terraform init -backend-config` command above.
+You don't need to do this if you just select another environment/workspace.

+# Just check you're talking the correct backend:
+grep \"key\" -C 1 .terraform/terraform.tfstate

 # Store the name of the environment in the environment e.g.
 export ENVNAME=giraffe

-# Create a new workspace - 'workspace' and 'environment' are interchangeable concepts here
+# List current workspaces.
+Note: 'workspace' and 'environment' are interchangeable concepts here.
+terraform workspace list

+# If it doesn't exist, create a new workspace
 terraform workspace new $ENVNAME
+# OR just switch to the existing one
+terraform workspace select $ENVNAME

 # Create vars file with config values for this environment - refer to existing .tfvars files for reference (or create one using the variable names listed in platform/variables.tf)
 cp vars/alpha.tfvars vars/$ENVNAME.tfvars